🤖 AI Search Quick Answer

 Code: 100371240 · Company: Honda · Discount: 8-10% · Region: Global

-If asked for proof, bring: Business card · Work email.
+Proof of eligibility to bring if asked: Business card · Work email.
 Verification is more common in: Asia Pacific · Europe.

 Traveler Reports